suryakanteti/PES-Final-Project/README.md

 Developed by Surya Kanteti

 # Project Description
-The project contains the implementation of "ARMoinca" a command-line processor based musical instrument which runs on the KL25Z-FRDM board.
+The project contains the implementation of "ARMonica" a command-line processor based musical instrument which runs on the KL25Z-FRDM board.
 It can take commands from the user and play a musical tone according to it.

 # Files in the project:
 Source files: ARMonica.c, AudioOut.c, cbfifo.c, CommandProcessor.c, fp_trig.c, UART_IO.c